 School update from Mrs Tweed

-Getting ready for this fortnight and key worker children – 101 children from grange alone
+Getting ready for this fortnight and key worker children – 101 children from grange alone.

 If you can keep children at home then please do, some children in just odd days, depending on shifts.

 ASN – part time model in 5 days each over fortnight to help reduce adults as well.